KarlJohnsonnn/archive2tape/README.md

 Levante helper for compressing selected model-output files, then using Packems to pack, index, archive, retrieve, and unpack them through DKRZ HSM tape.

-`archive2tape` keeps a small beginner-friendly interface around the maintained ESM tools:
+`archive2tape` keeps a beginner-friendly interface around the maintained ESM tools:

 - local stage: select paths and compress them into `WORK_DIR/compressed`